-As a small business owner, it's important to feel enthusiastic about your business and confident about what it has to offer, and you need to be the No. 1 evangelist for your business.
-But believing that everyone is your customer is counterproductive, because you’ll spend a lot of time, energy and money trying to reach people who just aren’t interested.
+As a small business owner, you should feel enthusiastic about your business and confident about what it has to offer, and you need to be an evangelist for your business.
+But believing that everyone is your customer is counterproductive, because you’ll spend a lot of time, energy, and money trying to reach people who just aren’t interested.

 Just as everyone is not Walmart’s customer, everyone is not your customer.
 Here’s why that’s OK: You can’t please everyone.
 But there are people you can please, and once you figure out who they are, you’ve found your niche.
-The problem with trying to appeal to a too-broad customer base is that you can't possibly meet every need.
-Narrowing your scope to your actual and potential customers takes the pressure off “being everything to everyone” so you can focus on delivering the products or services that your real audience gets excited about.
+Narrowing your scope to your actual and potential customers takes the pressure off “being everything to everyone” so that you can focus on delivering the products or services that your real audience gets excited about.

 Although they’re fictional, their qualities should be based on your actual customers.
-In addition to demographic information, you should include details about them that give you insights into who they are, what they want, what challenges they’re facing, what problems or pain points are driving them crazy, and why your business is a good resource for them.
+In addition to demographic information, you should include details about them that give you insights into who they are, what they want, the challenges they’re facing, the problems or pain points that are driving them crazy, and why your business is a good resource for them.

 After you identify your ideal customer, here are three things you can do with this knowledge.

 Recognizing that everyone is not your customer frees you from chasing unprofitable leads.
 Identifying your target buyers helps you pinpoint which prospective customers are good fits for your brand so you can stop wasting your sales and marketing resources on people who have no interest in or need for what you’re selling.